What Initial Actions Should Be Taken by Survival Medics?

 How to Perform Single Person CPR During a SHTF Situation

-CPR procedures are only necessary in the event an injured individual’s heart ceases to function entirely.
+CPR procedures are only necessary in the event an injured individual’s heart ceases to function entirely Free download of clip art.
 When CPR procedures do become necessary in order to save a life, the attending medical personnel will be tasked with breathing for the person, while also performing chest compressions in order to force the heart to continue pumping and circulating the blood within the body.
 Under optimum circumstances this procedure can successfully restore the person’s heartbeat.

 The first step of CPR involves properly positioning the patient.
 The injured person must be placed on their back with their chest facing up; roll them as described above if necessary.
 The next step consists of locating the proper compression point.
 This is done by using the index and middle finger of your hand, tracing it up the inner edge of the injured person’s rib cage until they find the conjunction of the ribs, also called the sternum.
 From the sternum, measure two finger widths up towards the head, and place the heel of your other hand on this spot.
 Attempt to be accurate when locating this compression spot as it will place the heel of the hand directly over the heart, which is exactly where it needs to be.